This site requires a more recent version of Adobe Flash Player to function properly.

 Cable Networks Ratings Decline

 Having said this, it is possible that we are underestimating Viacom’s competitiveness in key demographics.
 The company is now focused on bringing in more programming and new shows to attract more viewers.
 MTV is trying to widen its audience base with shows such as Eye Candy and Finding Carter.
 Nickelodeon has announced new programming for 2015-16 season, including Make it Pop, Talia’s Kitchen and Mutt & Stuff.
 It also plans to put popular character SpongeBob SquarePants in a Broadway musical and to extend its Teenage Mutant Ninja Turtles franchise to attract more viewers.
-If there is a rebound in ratings and Viacom’s media networks could add incremental advertising revenues of close to $1 billion over the next few years, it would result in an upside of 10% to our price estimate for Viacom
+If there is a rebound in ratings and Viacom’s media networks could add incremental advertising revenues of close to $0.5 billion annually, it would result in an upside of 20% to our price estimate for Viacom

 For additional details, select a driver above or select a division from the interactive Trefis split for Viacom at the top of the page.